1955 Atlantic hurricane season: Hurricane Katie

 A disturbance in the ITCZ developed into a tropical depression north of Panama on October 14.
 Early on the following day, the depression strengthened into Tropical Storm Katie.
 The system moved generally northeast due to the presence of a strong low pressure area along the East Coast of the United States.
 Later that day, Hurricane Hunters observed a rapidly intensifying hurricane, encountering winds of 110 mph and a pressure of 984 mbar several hours before the peak intensity.
 Early on October 17, Katie made landfall in extreme eastern Sud-Est, Haiti, as a strong Category 2 hurricane (although it may have been stronger).
 About half of homes in the town of Anse-à-Pitres were destroyed.
 Across the border in Pedernales, Dominican Republic, 68 houses were damaged.
 Overall losses were at least $200,000 and 7 fatalities were reported.

 While crossing the mountainous terrain of Hispaniola, Katie became very disorganized and rapidly weakened to a tropical storm early on October 17, within a few hours after moving inland.
 Later that day, the storm emerged into the Atlantic Ocean just east of Puerto Plata, Dominican Republic.
 Katie began accelerating to the northeast on October 18.
 During that time, the storm re-intensified and briefly approached hurricane intensity, although it failed to strengthen further due to interaction with a cold front.
 After passing just east of Bermuda on October 19, the storm transitioned into an extratropical cyclone.
 The remnants of Katie were last observed the following day.

 Storm names

-The following names were used for tropical cyclones that reached at least tropical storm intensity in the North Atlantic in 1955.
-However, two of such storms went unnamed.
-Storms were named Brenda, Connie, Diane, Edith, Flora, Gladys, Hilda, Ione, Janet and Katie for the first (and only in case of Connie, Diane, Ione and Janet) time.
-Names not assigned are marked in gray.
+The following list of names were used for tropical cyclones that reached at least tropical storm intensity in the North Atlantic in 1955.
+This was a completely new set of names, thus every name used this season was used for the first (and only, in cases of Connie, Diane, Ione and Janet) time.

 Retirement

-Connie, Diane, Ione, and Janet would later be retired.
-The 1955 season is tied with the 1995, 2004, and 2017 seasons for the second most storm names retired after a single season in the Atlantic basin, only surpassed by the 2005, which had five names retired.